 Renaming hosts — on the face of it a simple matter — turns out to be an astoundingly-complex operation on closer inspection.
 The reason for this is that Checkmk uses the host’s name as the unique key for the host – and this is used in numerous locations.
 These include file names, log data, configuration rules, BI aggregations, reports, dashboards and much more.
 The host name also appears in URLs.

-Important: Since changes in many different places for many hosts can also go wrong once in a while, you should make sure that you have an up-to-date backup of your site — before you start the big renaming action.
+Important: Since changes in many different places for many hosts can also go wrong once in a while, you should make sure that you have an up-to-date backup of your site before you start any big renaming action.

 By utilising intelligent operations, the Bulk renaming of hosts allows systematic name matching to be made: